 One of the most notable ways to help protect resident health and safety is keeping track of who enters the building and reducing unnecessary visitors.

 Visitor management systems can allow you to screen guests, automate sign-in and sign-out procedures, print identifying badges and view visitor logs.
 These systems can often be quickly deployed, and in some instances, can be self-installed.

-The Brivo Visitor Management system is a cost-effective monthly subscription solution that can be deployed quickly on any iPad to enable your community to automate the sign-in/sign-out experience, notify staff when visitors arrive and get reports of visitors to the community.
+The Brivo Visitor Management system is a cost-effective solution that can be deployed quickly on any iPad to enable your community to automate the sign-in/sign-out experience, notify staff when visitors arrive and get reports of visitors to the community.
 Plus, it can be installed by facility staff.
-Complete this solution with a tablet and tablet stand.
+Contact us to learn more about this solution.

 Nurse Call Deployments & Modifications